johnsiilver/pipelines/stagedpipe/README.md

 * [Why Use StagedPipe](https://vimeo.com/879175351#t=5m28s)
 * [StagedPipe Hello World](https://vimeo.com/879175351#t=9m28s)

-# For Those That Don't Watch Videos
+# Just jump in

-Many of you may not want to watch the videos and prefer a guide.
+This is for those of you that simply want to hit the ground running and aren't interested in a video introduction.

 To help get you started, we have a `tools/` directory containing the `stagedpipe-cli`.
 This allows you to generate all the structure that is required to implement a pipeline.